 Dr. Indergaard has been at Valdosta State University since 1993.
 His duties have included teaching studio and class piano, accompanying faculty and students, and teaching German diction to singers.
 At present, he serves as Keyboard Area Chair and Coordinator of Graduate Music Studies.
 Before coming to Valdosta, he was on the faculty of the Freiburg Hochschule für Musik for ten years as an accompanist and studio piano instructor.
 During that time, he worked closely with Heinz Holliger, Aurele Nicolet, Dieter Klöcker, Ifor James, and Rainer Kussmaul.

 A specialist in collaborative piano, Dr. Indergaard received a Performance Diploma in Chamber Music from the Freiburg Hochschule für Musik and a Doctor of Musical Arts Degree in Accompanying and Chamber Music from the Eastman School of Music.
 He has done extensive research in the field of German art song and has performed hundreds collaborative recitals at Valdosta State University.
-With Dr. Kevin Hampton, Professor of Piano at Armstrong Atlantic State University, Dr. Indergaard has performed numerous piano duet recitals throughout Georgia.
+With Dr. Kevin Hampton, Dr. Indergaard has performed numerous piano duet recitals throughout Georgia.
 The Hampton-Indergaard Piano Duo was featured in a lecture recital at the 2009 Music Teachers' National Association Conference in Atlanta.

 Dr. Indergaard served as the Georgia Music Educators' Association Piano Division Chair from 2007-09 and Vice-President for Georgia Music Teachers' National Association Competitions from 2010-12.
 He has taught piano at the Georgia Governors' Honors Program since 2003 and has served as GHP Music Department Head since 2006.
 Dr. Indergaard has adjudicated throughout Georgia and the American Southeast.